 Given that I thought I try and do something a little special and celebrate the day with some good single malt, among other things.
 In preparation for the day, I posted in the Manitoba’s Bartenders Guild group on Facebook.
 This a group that I joined a little while ago to make up for my lack of knowledge of cocktails, etc. They are also the group that sponsored the Bruichladdich Scotch tasting event that I attended earlier this year.

-I received several good suggestions, but the most common answer I received was that The Toad in the Hole in Osborne Village was the place that I should go.
+I receive several good suggestions.
+The number suggestion is the Toad in the Hole in Osborne village. .
 I took their advice and made my plans, intending to go to the Toad for 6 pm.
 I also invited any friends who wanted to join me.
 However.
 I didn’t bother to check when the Scotch was available and it turns out that the Toad only opens it’s whisky bar at 8 pm on Fridays.
 I still need to make a visit to Toad in the Hole to see what the list is really like.

-Now, I could have waited, but I’ve reached that point in my life that I like to be in bed by a reasonable hour, and if I wanted to enjoy my beverages during an extended evening, I was prepared to start drinking that late(In other words, I’m old and need my sleep).
+Now, I could have waited, but I’ve reached that point in my life that I like to be in bed by a reasonable hour,.
+If I wanted to enjoy my beverages during an extended evening, I needed to start early.
+Yes, I am old.

-One of the people who had responded to my request on Facebook, was Stephan Poissan, the manager at the Langside Grocery, a relatively new cocktail bar in the West Broadway neighbourhood of Winnipeg.
+One of the people who had responded to my request on Facebook, was Stephan Poissan, the manager at the Langside Grocery Langside grocery is a relatively new cocktail bar in the West Broadway neighbourhood of Winnipeg.
 Given where I was, the Langside Grocery is a fairly quick trip over from The Toad in the Hole.